alteregodev/RUINT/README.md

 ### Leaks
 - https://leakosint.com/ - API for getting information from data leaks.
-- https://osintkit.net/ - Provides information about FIO, phone numbers, and addreses from various data leaks
+- https://osintkit.net/ - Provides information about FIO, phone numbers, and addreses from various data leaks, 5 free requests per day.

 #### To be continued...